 St. Rafael General Hospital, Cancar, Manggarai Regency, East Nusa Tenggara, Indonesia

-Background: Cyclic vomiting syndrome (CVS) is a functional gastrointestinal disorder which remains under-recognized.
+Cyclic Vomiting Syndrome (CVS) is a Functional Gastro-Intestinal Disorder (FGID) which remains under-recognized.
 In Indonesia, CVS has never been reported.

-Case Presentation: A 10-year-old girl was frequently admitted due to her intense vomiting in a local, limited resource private hospital in Manggarai Regency, East Nusa Tenggara, Indonesia, and had always been diagnosed with gastroesophageal reflux disease (GERD).
+A 10-year-old girl was frequently admitted due to her intense vomiting in a local, limited resource private hospital in Manggarai Regency, East Nusa Tenggara, Indonesia, and had always been diagnosed with Gastro-Esophageal Reflux Disease (GERD).
 Her episodes were characterized by vomiting every 30-60 minutes at first, gradually declining over 3-4 days, and recurring in about 6-7 days.
-All the available tests results were unremarkable.
-Symptoms were resolved after administration of amitriptyline.
-She was discharged with continuous amitriptyline for 2 weeks and went into remission.
+All the available test results were unremarkable.
+Symptoms were resolved after the administration of amitriptyline.
+She was discharged with continuous amitriptyline for two weeks and went into remission.

-Conclusion: CVS should always be considered in repeated vomiting in children regardless of the rarity in daily practice.
-Recognition of this disorder is important to establish prompt diagnosis and convenient intervention, thus improving the quality of life of the children.
+CVS should always be considered in repeated vomiting among children regardless of the rarity in daily practice.
+Recognition of this disorder is important to establish the prompt diagnosis and timely intervention, thus improving the quality of life of the children.